Nothing Sacred (film): Cast

-According to William Wellman Jr., Janet Gaynor had originally been cast as Hazel Flagg to follow on the success of A Star is Born (1937).
-However, after William Wellman Sr. met Carole Lombard, he convinced Selznick to cast her.
+According to William Wellman Jr., Janet Gaynor had originally been cast as Hazel Flagg to follow on the success of A Star Is Born (1937).
+However, after William Wellman Sr. met Carole Lombard, he convinced Selznick to cast her because Gaynor became unavailable.

 A boxing world champion, Maxie Rosenbloom, gave Lombard boxing lessons to prepare her for her fight scene with Fredric March.